bhagyas/awesome-alfresco/README.md

 #About
-Awesome Alfresco is curated list of awesome Alfresco add-ons, libraries, tutorials, scripts and much more.
+**awesome-alfresco** is curated list of awesome Alfresco add-ons, libraries, tutorials, scripts and much more.

 ##Content